 What should your corporate travel insurance cover?

-> Your company’s specific business travel insurance policy must cover all the uncovered risks your employees are exposed to when they travel.
+Your company’s specific business travel insurance policy must cover all the uncovered risks your employees are exposed to when they travel.
 This varies greatly from one company to the next.
-So, when choosing a business travel insurance policy for your company, seek an insurer that offers flexible, customizable cover packages.
+So, when choosing a business travel insurance policy for your company, seek an insurer that offers flexible, customisable cover packages.

-> Below is a list of the most common and important topics your company will want to consider including in its business travel insurance policy.
+Below is a list of the most common and important topics your company will want to consider including in its business travel insurance policy.
 These are typically areas that your company’s existing employer liability and health insurance policies will not already fully cover.

 1. Supplemental foreign medical expenses - With a business travel insurance policy, you can insure employees against foreign medical costs that your company’s normal insurance will not reimburse.
 These include higher costs of drugs and healthcare for employees injured on the job in countries like the United States.

 2. Designated healthcare provider - Many business travel insurance companies partner with an emergency healthcare provider or network of vetted, local healthcare professionals.
 In this way, insured employees have easier access to reliable healthcare in case an emergency occurs while they are working abroad.
 This service provides peace of mind and ensures employees receive adequate medical attention when they need it most.

 3. Evacuation - If an employee must suddenly return home because of a medical emergency, natural disaster or other unforeseen event, the travel costs can be considerable.
 This is especially true if the employee must be evacuated from a remote location.
 Business travel insurance can cover costs of special travel arrangements in such cases.